some100/bootmgr-rs/README.md

 ## Licensing

 This project is primarily licensed under MIT.
-With the `windows_bcd` feature enabled, the `bootmgr-rs-core` final library will be licensed under GPLv2+. `bootmgr-rs-slint` is licensed under GPLv3+.
+With the `windows_bcd` feature enabled, the `bootmgr` final library will be licensed under GPLv2+. `bootmgr-rs-slint` is licensed under GPLv3+.

 ![systemd-boot and Windows bootmgr-like interface for a bootloader](/images/bootmgr-rs-ratatui.png)